fernandolucasaa/Dice-Identification/README.md

 # Dice-Identification
-This project uses jupyter notebook to show the results and the algorithms.
+This project uses jupyter notebook to show the results and to use the classification algorithms.

+If it is your first time using python, you have to install it.
+For doing so, you can follow the tutorial below.

 1. Installing Python (https://www.python.org/)

 To check if python is installed on your computer, you must open a terminal and write "python".
 If you see the python environment, then it is installed, otherwise to install you must write the command "sudo apt get install python2.6" (any version of python2, because then you can upgrade it).
 So, to update the python, use the command "apt install -only -upgrade python".
 Finally, to install "pip" which is a python library installation utility, use the command "sudo apt install python-pip".

+Next, in this project it was used the Jupyter Lab as an interface to better visualize the results.
+So to install it you can follow the tutorial below.

 2. Installing Jupyter Lab (https://jupyter.org/)